-On March 29, 2013, the Massachusetts Cultural Council voted unanimously to approve downtown Gloucester as the Gloucester Harbortown Cultural District.
+On March 29, 2013, the Massachusetts Cultural Council voted unanimously to approve downtown Gloucester, Massachusetts, as the Gloucester Harbortown Cultural District.
 What does that mean?

 In 2010, the Massachusetts legislature authorized the Massachusetts Cultural Council's Cultural District Initiative, which launched in 2011.
 By June of 2011, Gloucester began a quest seeking designation for its already naturally vibrant downtown.
 With such a winning combination of talented partners, and with the full support and lead partnership from the City of Gloucester through the Office of Mayor Carolyn Kirk, WE DID IT!